This printed article is located at https://delfilimited.listedcompany.com/financials.html

 Balance Sheet

-Review of the Group’s 2H and FY2023 Financial Performance
+Review of the Group’s 2H and FY2024 Financial Performance

-For 2023, the Group generated net cash flow from operating activities of US$23.9 million, a Y-o-Y increase of US$16.2 million, which was mainly utilised to finance our capital expenditure programme for the year.
-At 31 December 2023, our cash balance was US$59.4 million.
+With continued tight management of our working capital, the Group in 2024 generated net cash from operating activities of US$52.6 million, a Y-o-Y increase of US$27.4 million.
+The cash generated was mainly used to fund our capital expenditure programme for capacity expansion, that was started in 2023, and to improve efficiencies.
+As at 31 December 2024, our cash balance stood at US$43.8 million.

-The Board is proposing a final dividend of 1.74 US cents/share (2.33 Singapore cents/share) and a special dividend of 0.52 US cents/share (0.69 Singapore cents/share).
-Taken together with the interim dividend of 2.06 US cents/share that was paid on 7 September 2023, total 2023 dividends will be 4.32 US cents/share (higher Y-o-Y by 0.5%).
-If approved by shareholders at the Annual General Meeting on 23 April 2024, the final and special dividends will be payable on 15 May 2024.
+The Board is proposing a final dividend of 1.18 US cents/share (1.57 Singapore cents/share).
+Taken together with the interim dividend of 2.06 US cents/share (2.72 Singapore cents/share), that was paid on 12 September 2024, total 2024 dividends will be 3.24 US cents/share (4.29 Singapore cents/share).
+If the final dividend is approved by shareholders at the Annual General Meeting on 29 April 2025, the final dividend will be payable on 16 May 2025.

 Performance Review by Markets